Thagana/inventory_management/README.md

 - main - production ready environment where the application is ready for customers.

 ### Packages
-- uuid - for creading unique ID
+- uuid - for creating unique ID
 - Nestjs - Nodejs backend framework